Home to Texas™

 Many students from small or rural communities come to UT Austin; however, few return to their hometowns after graduation.
 As a result, many Texas communities lose a significant talent base of future professionals and leaders.

-In response to this emigration of talent, the School of Undergraduate Studies and Texas Career Engagement have partnered to host the Home to Texas program (an initiative started by IC2 Institute).
+In response to this emigration of talent, Texas Career Engagement hosts the Home to Texas program (an initiative started by IC2 Institute and Undergraduate College).
 Undergraduate student participants return to their hometowns after their first year at UT Austin to complete a full-time summer internship and to engage in community research.
 The goals of this program are three-fold: to develop a strong professional foundation early during the student’s UT experience, to build connections for a potential future in the student’s home community, and to help prepare the next generation of community leaders.

 For questions about the program, please contact hometotexas@austin.utexas.edu.